Walking Holidays Wales

-South Wales is a paradise for walkers and our cottages make a perfect base for a walking holiday in Wales as they are central to the many attractions.
+South Wales is a paradise for walkers and our cottages make a perfect base for one of the best walking holidays Wales has to offer because they are situated at the heart many of the best attractions for rambling.
 There are walks from your cottage doorstep, coastal walks, mountain walks, waterfall walks, heritage trails, town walks – a wonderful variety of walks within easy reach.
 Highlights include:

 The Plas Farm Trail (starts on cottage doorstep)

 Your walking holiday starts the moment you arrive – The Plas Farm Trail starts on your cottage doorstep and includes an oak woodland, rolling farmland and hillside areas with panoramic views of Swansea Bay and the surrounding countryside.

 Our holiday cottages are situated between the Gower Coast and Brecon Beacons mountain range – perfect for a walking holiday.
 The Gower was Britain’s first designated Area of Outstanding Natural Beauty and has some breathtaking scenery from dramatic cliff tops over looking beautiful bays to moors and commons scattered with ancient standing stones and hill forts.
 The Brecon Beacons provide a wonderful contrast – a wild, romantic and mountainous landscape with endless walking opportunities.

 The Glamorgan Heritage Coast (cliffs and sand dunes)